The Ordering Service¶

 etcd.
 Raft follows a “leader and follower” model, where a leader node is elected (per channel) and its decisions are replicated by the followers.
 Raft ordering services should be easier to set up and manage than Kafka-based ordering services, and their design allows different organizations to contribute nodes to a distributed ordering service.

 The go-to ordering service choice for production networks, the Fabric implementation of the established Raft protocol uses a “leader and follower” model, in which a leader is dynamically elected among the ordering nodes in a channel (this collection of nodes is known as the “consenter set”), and that leader replicates messages to the follower nodes.
 Because the system can sustain the loss of nodes, including leader nodes, as long as there is a majority of ordering nodes (what’s known as a “quorum”) remaining, Raft is said to be “crash fault tolerant” (CFT).
 In other words, if there are three nodes in a channel, it can withstand the loss of one node (leaving two remaining).
 If you have five nodes in a channel, you can lose two nodes (leaving three remaining nodes).
 This feature of a Raft ordering service is a factor in the establishment of a high availability strategy for your ordering service.
 Additionally, in a production environment, you would want to spread these nodes across data centers and even locations.
 For example, by putting one node in three different data centers.
 That way, if a data center or entire location becomes unavailable, the nodes in the other data centers continue to operate.

 - Raft is the first step toward Fabric’s development of a byzantine fault tolerant (BFT) ordering service.
 As we’ll see, some decisions in the development of Raft were driven by this.
 If you are interested in BFT, learning how to use Raft should ease the transition.

-Note: Similar to Solo and Kafka, a Raft ordering service can lose transactions after acknowledgement of receipt has been sent to a client.
+Note: Similar to Solo, a Raft ordering service can lose transactions after acknowledgement of receipt has been sent to a client.
 For example, if the leader crashes at approximately the same time as a follower provides acknowledgement of receipt.
 Therefore, application clients should listen on peers for transaction commit events regardless (to check for transaction validity), but extra care should be taken to ensure that the client also gracefully tolerates a timeout in which the transaction does not get committed in a configured timeframe.
 Depending on the application, it may be desirable to resubmit the transaction or collect a new set of endorsements upon such a timeout.

 Log entry.
 The primary unit of work in a Raft ordering service is a “log entry”, with the full sequence of such entries known as the “log”.
 We consider the log consistent if a majority (a quorum, in other words) of members agree on the entries and their order, making the logs on the various orderers replicated.

 Consenter set.
 The ordering nodes actively participating in the consensus mechanism for a given channel and receiving replicated logs for the channel.
-This can be all of the nodes available (either in a single cluster or in multiple clusters contributing to the system channel), or a subset of those nodes.

 Finite-State Machine (FSM).
 Every ordering node in Raft has an FSM and collectively they’re used to ensure that the sequence of logs in the various ordering nodes is deterministic (written in the same sequence).